How we Found Mentone Court

 Stacks Image 48

 Not in a flood zone, it had the least likely to be called evacuation level rating (D).
 Its stuccoed block building and tile roof was more hurricane resistant and cheaper to insure.
 It had a stable association board with long-standing services, like building insurance, professional management, gardening, etc. Short-term rentals were allowed for ≥2 weeks, avoiding daily Airbnb renters coming and going.
 The HOA of $522 was affordable and there were adequate reserves.
 Being under three stories meant no periodic Milestone engineering reviews, nor was it required to have large HOA reserves decided by engineers, not the condo association.
+All 16 units in Mentone Court are identical.
+The HOA fee is $522, taxes $226, home insurance $150 for a total of $900 per month in carrying costs, under than the typical HOA alone for most Sarasota condos.

-Second Rental Unit
+Second Rental Unit, #208

 Doing the renovations on the first floor unit, we met excellent HVAC people, tile workers and carpenters.
 We were confident we could fix up another unit.
 So when we were offered another 2nd floor unit with a covered car port in a private sale at a reasonable cost that needed little renovation with a brand new HVAC system, we bought it.
 We hoped to rent or sell it to offset the costs of our first floor unit.
 We put $35,000 into new plumbing, new paint, another roll down hurricane screen, refinishing the tub, steam cleaning the tile/grout, new fans, and all new kitchen appliances and sink.
 Gail is unable to travel these days, so this unit is on the market for sale.
-It is among two or three 2 bed/2 bath units in the downtown and edge district for under $500,000.
-In fact, it is the only one for sale under $450,000.
+As of February, 2026 listed at #369,000 #208 is among the five 2BR/2BA units in the entire greater downtown for sale under $500,000.
+In fact, as of February, 2026 this is the cheapest 2BR/2BA condo in the entire downtown SRQ region, and is the only one for sale under $399,000.

-Read on in the next
+Read about where we decided to buy in the next

 RapidWeaver Icon

-Visit MySarasotaBeach.com
+Visit SarasotaCondoLiving.com